Arthur Butterworth: Early life and education

-Work
+Works

-His works include seven symphonies, eight concertos, several other large orchestral scores and a considerable amount of 'serious' music for brass (almost totally neglected by the brass band movement).
+His works include seven symphonies, eight concertos, several other large orchestral scores, and a considerable amount of music for brass band.
 In the summer of 2008 Butterworth returned to the Royal Scottish National Orchestra to conduct a recording of his Fourth Symphony (1986) and his Viola Concerto (1988) with the English viola player, Sarah-Jane Bradley.
 The Sixth Symphony had its première in Saint Petersburg by St Petersburg State Capella Orchestra on 15 November 2009.

 A selection of Arthur Butterworth's orchestral and chamber works have been released on the Dutton Epoch Label.
 The Viola Concerto and the Fourth and Fifth Symphonies are all performed by the Royal Scottish National Orchestra under the composer's baton.
 One of the releases also includes Barbirolli's 1958 mono recording of Butterworth's First Symphony, along with a series of reminiscences by the composer.
 A CD of Piano Trios is also available.

 Personal life

 He was married to Diana Butterworth, until her death in February 2013.
-He died at Embsay.
+He died on 20 November 2014 at Embsay, Craven, North Yorkshire and is survived by his daughters Nicola and Carolin.

+Butterworth was appointed MBE in 1995.